WiegandTim/ERT_permafrost_pingos/README.md

 - Based on the infile names, results will be stored in _results folders, error statistics including chi2 and NRMSE (%) in _errors.txt files, and information on the inversion process in _info.log files.
 An examplary visualization plot is given as png.
 However, it is highly recommended to run `pyGIMLi_visu_2D` for more advanced visualization including sensitivity.

 ## Running pyGIMLi_visu_2D
 Specify the parameters below.
 You can do so in the list `inparams` to enable multiprocessing.
-For some parameters, different values can be provided for plotting different versions of a profile together like, e.g., WSl, DipDip, combined WSl-DipDip.
+For some parameters, different values can be provided as the idea of the script is to plot different versions of a profile together like, e.g., WSl, DipDip, combined WSl-DipDip.

 ### Parameters
 - `infolder`: Folder with input files and workspace; necessary parameter